diffblue/gitlab/doc/user/project/repository/mirror/pull.md

 downstream repository.

 NOTE:
-If anything in the downstream pull mirror repository is deleted, but still exists in the upstream repository, it is restored upon the next pull.
-As an example of this behavior, deleting a branch downstream may result in the branch reappearing.
+Items deleted from the downstream pull mirror repository, but still in the upstream repository, are restored upon the next pull.
+For example: a branch deleted _only_ in the mirrored repository reappears after the next pull.

 ## How pull mirroring works